bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 What's nice is that all that math reduces down to quite a simple algorithm.
-Listing 1 shows pseudo-code for one iteration of the algorithm, which is pretty straightforward to implement (see the next section where I implement a toy version of HMC).
+Listing 1 shows pseudo-code for one iteration of the algorithm, which is pretty straightforward to implement (see the experiments section where I implement a toy version of HMC).

 **Listing 1: Hamiltonian Monte Carlo Python-like Pseudocode**